SenseStageTeam/sensestage_documentation/_sensestage-v1/osc-message-reference/receiving-and-sending-custom-data.md

 ```
-    /minibee/private   - iff..f
+    /minibee/private   - iii..i
 ```
 *from MiniBee to user software*

 * `i` - the ID of the MiniBee
-* `ff..f` - a number of floating point data values that correspond to the sensors that are attached.
-The order of these values is always:
+* `ii..i` - a number of integer data values that correspond to the private message that was sent.

 ```
     /minibee/trigger   - iff..f